Mintbase/Grants-Program/applications/vSelf-ZKLogin.md

 ### Ecosystem Fit
 - Where and how does your project fit into the ecosystem?
-  We are natively building on NEAR Protocol as we proponents of NEAR tech, particularly account abstraction, and its good fit for Web2.5 adoption.
+  We are natively building on NEAR Protocol as we are proponents of NEAR tech, particularly account abstraction and its good fit for Web2.5 adoption.
 We see wallet-type of authorization as a big friction point for non-crypto native customers.
 Besides, existing alternative solutions are often unsuitable to meet business needs for data management regulation.
 We aim to provide a new open-source tool for forter adoption process and bridge current gaps in the market.

 - Who is your target audience?
-    This project targets NEAR-compatible or NEAR-native DApps and their Telegram communities, which could benefit from integration of our bot and/or SDK for private or gated access.
-Besides, all their users, whether they’re allready NEAR adopters or newcommers, will  leverage these tools.
+    This project targets NEAR-compatible or NEAR-native DApps and their Telegram communities, which could benefit from the integration of our bot and/or SDK for private or gated access.
+Besides, all their users will leverage these tools, whether they’re already NEAR adopters or newcomers.

 - What need(s) does your project meet?
     There is a need for seamless onboarding techniques (including Web2 ways), as well as a reduction of on-chain footprint (we prefer to limit the exposure of the data to only what is necessary.).

 - Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
     None we are aware of, though we have examples on other chains (like Sui).
-In the NEAR ecosystem, there are other solutions facilitating authorization like FastAuth (email key recovery) and Keypom (linkdrop mechanics), but they are complimentary and can be used along with zkLogin as a last-mile solution.
+In the NEAR ecosystem, there are other solutions facilitating authorization, like FastAuth (email key recovery) and Keypom (linkdrop mechanics), but they are complimentary and can be used along with zkLogin as a last-mile solution.

 ## Team :busts_in_silhouette: